Enterprise Application Development Services: 2025 Guide

 How much do enterprise application development services cost?

-Costs can range from a few thousand dollars for a simple internal tool to millions for a complex, global ERP implementation.
+Costs can range from a few thousand dollars for a simple internal tool to millions for a complex ERP implementation.
 Many agencies offer fixed price packages for MVPs, providing a cost effective way for startups to get started.
 For example, Bricks Tech offers a “Build From Scratch” MVP package for around $10,000.

 Can low code platforms be used for complex enterprise apps?